flavorplus/nomad_jobs/docs/slides/nomad-drifter.md

 </table>

 ???
-Core benefits tot he business
+Core benefits to the business
 Increase Hardware utilization - not really in this demo Reduce Operational Overhead - same process containers or not Accelerate time to market - no need to containerize